Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-The appearance of the spin-scalar-chiral state is ascribed to the non-thermal electron distribution that minimizes the total energy of the spin-scalar-chiral state rather than the FM state.
-As shown in Fig.~\ref{fig:2}(c), the electrons uniformly occupy the lower band(s) after the collapse of the FM order, implying that the energy bands are effectively half-filled.
-It was shown that the ground state of the present model at half filling is either $120^\circ$ N\'eel or spin-scalar-chiral state depending on the NNN transfer integral $h_{2}$; our results are roughly consistent with equilibrium phase diagrams.
-The details will be reported elsewhere.
+The appearance of the spin scalar chiral state is ascribed to that uniform electron distribution in the lower band which minimizes the total energy of the spin scalar chiral state rather than the FM state.
+As shown in Fig.~\ref{fig:2}(c), the electrons uniformly occupy the lower band(s) after the collapse of the FM order, implying that the energy bands are effectively half filled.
+It was shown that the ground state of the present model at half filling is either $120^\circ$ N\'eel or spin scalar chiral state depending on the NNN transfer integral $h_{2}$ \footnote{The details will be reported elsewhere.}, whereas we expect that the high-temperature state is paramagnetic, given the finite-temperature phase diagrams~\cite{Kumar2010, Kathyat2020}.
+Our results are roughly consistent with ground-state phase diagrams, suggesting that this spin scalar chiral state is not due to thermal excitations.

 Next, we investigate the random tilt introduced into $\{\bm{S}_i\}$ at $t = 0$.
 Figures~\ref{fig:3}(a) and \ref{fig:3}(b) show the time profiles of $\chi$ and $S(\mathrm{M})$ for $100$ different initial configurations of $\{\bm{S}_i\}$.
-The scalar chirality $\chi$ appears for $t \gtrsim 2000$ and varies between $-1.2$ and $1.2$, while the absolute value of the mean, plotted as the red curve, is always less than $0.2$.
-This indicates that the sign of $\chi$ depends on the initial configurations and is not controlled by the static field; and thus, the present spin-scalar-chiral state is not due to the field-induced DM interactions.
+The scalar chirality appears for $t \gtrsim 2000$ and varies between $-1.2$ and $1.2$, while the absolute value of the mean, plotted as the red curve, is always less than $0.2$.
+This indicates that the sign of $\chi$ depends on the initial configurations and is not controlled by the static field, and thus, the present spin scalar chiral state is not due to the field-induced DM interactions.
 Meanwhile, $S(\mathrm{M})$, which reflects the long-range correlation of the scalar chirality, gradually builds up and is kept above $0.8$ for $t \gtrsim 5000$ even when $\chi \approx 0$.
-Therefore, the spin-scalar-chiral state is a ``stable'' steady state, although the size of the domain with positive or negative chirality varies with time.
+We also found that the short-range correlation of scalar chirality is stronger than that in disordered states~\cite{Note1}.
+Therefore, we consider the spin scalar chiral state to be stable in the thermodynamic limit, although the size of the domain with positive or negative chirality varies with time.